Old School Small-Block Chevy Build

 Conclusion

-If you're only after speed and horsepower, you'll be happier with a later Gen-Two or Gen-Three Chevy V8.
-But for that nostalgic look on an old-school hot rod, find a 1969 or earlier pre-PCV small-block Chevy.
+If you're only after speed and horsepower, you'll be happier with a Gen-Two or Gen-Three Chevy V8.
+But for a nostalgic look on an old-school hot rod, you can't beat a pre-PCV small-block Chevy.

 old school small-block Chevy